Software-defined radio: Amateur and home use

 A typical amateur software radio uses a direct conversion receiver.
 Unlike direct conversion receivers of the more distant past, the mixer technologies used are based on the quadrature sampling detector and the quadrature sampling exciter.

 The receiver performance of this line of SDRs is directly related to the dynamic range of the analog-to-digital converters (ADCs) utilized.
 Radio frequency signals are down converted to the audio frequency band, which is sampled by a high performance audio frequency ADC.
 First generation SDRs used a 44 kHz PC sound card to provide ADC functionality.
 The newer software defined radios use embedded high performance ADCs that provide higher dynamic range and are more resistant to noise and RF interference.

 A fast PC performs the digital signal processing (DSP) operations using software specific for the radio hardware.
 Several software radio implementations use the open source SDR library DttSP.

 The SDR software performs all of the demodulation, filtering (both radio frequency and audio frequency), and signal enhancement (equalization and binaural presentation).
 Uses include every common amateur modulation: morse code, single-sideband modulation, frequency modulation, amplitude modulation, and a variety of digital modes such as radioteletype, slow-scan television, and packet radio.
 Amateurs also experiment with new modulation methods: for instance, the DREAM open-source project decodes the COFDM technique used by Digital Radio Mondiale.

-There is a broad range of hardware solutions for radio amateurs and home use.
-There are professional-grade transceiver solutions, e.g. the Zeus ZS-1 or the Flex Radio, home-brew solutions, e.g. PicAStar transceiver, the SoftRock SDR kit, and starter or professional receiver solutions, e.g. the FiFi SDR for shortwave, or the Quadrus coherent multi-channel SDR receiver for short wave or VHF/UHF in direct digital mode of operation.
+There is a broad range of hardware for radio amateurs and home use.
+There are professional-grade transceivers, e.g. the Zeus ZS-1 or FlexRadio, home-built transceivers, e.g. PicAStar or the SoftRock SDR kit, and starter or professional receivers, e.g. the FiFi SDR for shortwave, or the Quadrus coherent multi-channel SDR receiver for short wave or VHF/UHF in direct digital mode of operation.

 RTL-SDR

-Eric Fry discovered that some common low-cost DVB-T USB dongles with the Realtek RTL2832U controller and tuner, e.g. the Elonics E4000 or the Rafael Micro R820T, can be used as a wide-band (3 MHz) SDR receiver.
-Experiments proved the capability of this setup to analyze Perseids meteor shower using Graves radar signals.
-This project is being maintained at Osmocom.
+RTL-SDR is a low-cost SDR receiver based on the Realtek RTL2832U, a demodulator chip with support for USB output.
+Originally designed to be used as part of a USB stick to receive DVB-T broadcasts, hobbyists discovered in 2010 that the RTL2832U could output real-time, unprocessed radio signal data to a computer.
+With a custom driver developed by the Osmocom project, these inexpensive devices were repurposed as general-purpose SDR receivers.
+The first repurposed TV dongle RTL-SDRs were often sold for under US$10, but purpose-built models with improved shielding, frequency stability, and performance sold for around US$30 in 2025.

+RTL-SDR devices typically include a Rafael Micro R820T, R820T2, or R860 tuner chip, and can receive frequencies from around 24 to 1766 MHz with a bandwidth of up to 3.2 MHz.
+They support a wide range of applications, including FM and digital radio reception, aircraft data reception (ADS-B, ACARS), trunked radio decoding, weather satellite reception (GOES, Meteor-M), weather balloon tracking (radiosonde), and basic radio astronomy.
+RTL-SDR devices were used to analyze Perseids meteor shower using Graves radar signals.